erensunerr/AIFS/README.md

 playwright install
 ```

-Download the dataset and put it in AIFS/kaggle-dataset.
+- Download the dataset and put it in AIFS/kaggle-dataset and unzip it.
-Create data/images and data/articles.csv (from AIFS/kaggle-dataset).
+- Create data/images and data/articles.csv (from AIFS/kaggle-dataset).

 Add your OPENAI_API_KEY to the .env file.

+- Sample some images and run serve :)

 ## Usage